-3.2.45 W23a was dominated by European gorse and was present along field margins, the River Strathy riverbank, as well as the edge of access tracks.
+3.2.54 W23a was dominated by European gorse and was present along field margins, riverbanks, as well as the edge of access tracks.
 The majority of these scrub areas were homogenous stands of gorse, with an occasional scattering of bramble and grasses sweet-vernal grass, crested dog's-tail, Yorkshire fog and red fescue at the fringes.